-To determine whether there is a significant change in the value of financial instruments classified in Level 3 due to changes in one or more of the unobservable inputs to reflect reasonably possible alternative assumptions, the CaixaBank Group analysed the most significant instruments.
+To determine whether there is a significant change in the value of financial instruments classified in Level 3 due to changes in one or more of the unobservable inputs to reflect reasonably possible alternative assumptions, CaixaBank analysed the most significant instruments.
 This analysis indicated that the values obtained would not change significantly.